zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

     say "The circumference of the largest object is {max $cₘ, $cₑ, $cₛ} metres";

     # OUTPUT:
-    # Calculating circumference of the mystery object
+    # Calculating the circumference of the mystery object
-    # Calculating circumference of Earth
+    # Calculating the circumference of the Earth
-    # Calculating circumference of the Sun
+    # Calculating the circumference of the Sun
     # Your object warps the Universe a new one
     #   in sub prefix:<⟳> at test.p6 line 2
     #   in block <unit> at test.p6 line 7